How should AI decisions be explained? Requirements for Explanations from the Perspective of European Law: Legal Requirements: Model-Centric

-Product liability in the European Union is currently governed by the (almost 40-year old) Directive 85/374/EEC on Liability for Defective Products, implemented in Germany through the \ac{prodhaftg}.
-Civil liability (liability for damages) under Section 1(1) of the Product Liability Act applies if a product defect causes death, personal injury, or damage to property other than the defective product.
+Product liability in the European Union is currently governed by the (almost 40-year-old) Directive 85/374/EEC on Liability for Defective Products.
+However, on March 12, 2024, the European Parliament adopted the new EU Product Liability Directive, which is expected to enter into force soon.
+This new directive treats software as a product (Art.
+4(1) of the new directive) but does not apply to free and open-source software that is developed or supplied outside the course of a commercial activity.

+The aim of product liability is to ensure that any natural person who suffers harm caused by a defective product has the right to claim compensation.
+It is a tortious liability, not a contractual one.
+The liability applies if the defective product causes death, personal injury, or damage to property other than the defective product, or destruction or corruption of data that is not used for professional purposes (Art.
+5a(1) of the new directive).
 This requires that the product is intended for private use or consumption and has been used accordingly.
-The current interpretation of “products” includes movable objects and electricity (Article 2 Product Liability Directive; Section 2 ProdHaftG), but it is unclear if non-physical software is covered.
-German literature tends to include software under product liability (as in the proposed new Product Liability Directive).

-Section 2(2) no. 2 of the Product Liability Act states that the manufacturer must ensure that the product is free of defects when placed on the market.
-According to Section 2(2) no. 5 of the Product Liability Act, the manufacturer's liability is excluded if the defect could not have been recognized according to the state of the art in science and technology at the time when the manufacturer placed the product on the market (so-called development risk).
+In product liability law, liability does not normally apply if the defect could not have been recognized according to the state of the art in science and technology at the time when the product was placed on the market (so-called development risk).
 However, the fact that the manufacturer of an \ac{ML} application cannot foresee its behavior in a specific hazardous situation does not constitute a development risk.
-The blanket exoneration of manufacturers of \ac{ML} systems is therefore out of the question.
+The blanket exoneration of manufacturers of AI systems is therefore out of the question.